metamuffin/keks-meet/readme.md

 ```

 When changing code, use `make watch` to re-build things automatically as needed.
-(might require `cargo install systemfd cargo-watch`)
+(requires `cargo install systemfd cargo-watch`)

 The client configuration file (`config/client.toml`) configures the client and
 requires server recompilation on change for now.

 The server's bind address can be controlled using the `BIND` environment
 variable.
-In production you can also activate the `standalone` feature (enabled
+When compilin without debug assertions (release) all assets are
-when using `make install`) to embed all assets into the binary; This speeds it
+embedded into the binary; This is a speedup and allows the server to run from
-up and allows the server to run from just the binary.
+just the binary.

 If you use this project or have any suggestions, please
 [contact me](https://metamuffin.org/contact)